Updated April 17, 2025

 - Once you've finished recording and the producer has finished editing, you can upload your files to an audiobook platform like ACX or Findaway.
 These platforms then upload your audiobook to listening platforms like Amazon's Audible, Apple, and Scribd.
 Do your research to find the right platform based on your publisher goals.

-Tips for Recording an Audiobook
+No-Nonsense Tips for Recording an Audiobook

-- Turn your phone on airplane mode
+- Make sure your phone is set to airplane mode

-- Keep water and chapstick near
+- Keep water, cough drops, and chapstick nearby

 Publishing an audiobook will give you an additional stream of income, help you build authority in your space, define your mission, and create an entirely new experience around the stories you're sharing with the world.
 I hope these tips help you get started!